Veridise/veridise-docs/zkvanguard/detectors/uc-subcmp-inputs.md

 </details>

-Line 3 tells us that one of the subcomponent input signals within `Diff` (defined on line 36) is unconstrained.
+Line 3 of the above log tells us that one of the subcomponent input signals within `Diff` (defined on line 36 of `uc_submp_input_bug.circom`) is unconstrained.
-Lines 9--10 tell us that the unconstrained subcomponent input signal is the `lt.in[0]` signal.
+Lines 9--10 of the log tell us that the unconstrained subcomponent input signal is the `lt.in[0]` signal.

 ## Limitations